rustodon/rustodon/README.md

 [![Build Status](https://travis-ci.org/rustodon/rustodon.svg?branch=master)](https://travis-ci.org/rustodon/rustodon)

+Rustodon is an [Mastodon](https://joinmastodon.org)-compatible _federated social microblogging server_.
+It utilizes [_ActivityPub_](http://activitypub.rocks) to _federate_ with a constellation of _other servers_, connecting their communities with yours.

+## Current Status
+Don't use this in production.
+Don't use it in testing, either.
+It currently implements nothing more than a bare framework to allow user creation and outwards user federation.

 ## Hacking on the code
 Rustodon depends on libraries (looking at you, Diesel and Rocket) that require bleeding-edge nightly rustc features.
 Ideally, install Rust via [`rustup`](https://www.rustup.rs/) and set an override in the Rustodon directory with
 ```